MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 ### Conditional Access policy support for native authentication on Quest

 For organizations with managed Quest device fleets using Quest for Business, the improved native authentication flow supports your organization's Conditional Access policies.
-This keeps devices secure and compliant for IT departments using Microsoft Intune Mobile Device Management (MDM) certificates on enrolled devices.
+This keeps devices secure and compliant for IT admins using Microsoft Intune Mobile Device Management (MDM) for enrolled devices.

 Additionally, note the following behaviors:

-- Be sure to configure your account with a password and enable multi-factor authentication prior to using Mesh.
+- Ensure your account is configured for multi-factor authentication prior to using Mesh.
 If an account isn't pre-configured before attempting Mesh sign-in, the user may experience issues.

-- Non-compliant users on managed Quest devices (using Quest for Business and an MDM provider) will not successfully sign-in.
+- Non-compliant users on managed Quest devices (using Quest for Business and an MDM provider) will not be able to sign in.
 Be sure to request users stay compliant.

 - Only phone multi-factor authentication is supported right now.
 It's possible other methods lead to errors.

+How this works:

+- If the Meta Quest is a personal device and the user's organization doesn't have MDM or MAM conditional access policies, users can log in.

+- If the Meta Quest is a managed corporate device enforced with MDM conditional access policies, users can sign in.

+- Mesh application on Quest currently doesn't support MAM, we recommend excluding Mesh from Android app protection policies configured in Intune.
+[Learn more here.](/mem/intune/apps/app-protection-policies"https://learn.microsoft.com/en-us/mem/intune/apps/app-protection-policies#app-protection-policies-for-iosipados-and-android-apps")

+> [!NOTE]
+> **Active known issue:** Organizations enforcing Conditional Access policies are prevented from signing in on Quest.
+Users will see an error "Set up your device to get access" and will not be able to sign in.
+We're currently working on a fix as of Janurary 2025.

 Learn more and get started with Quest for Business in the Meta for Work Help Center, [here](https://work.meta.com/help/258897560520071/?helpref=hc_fnav).
 For those getting started with Quest enrollment, check out the Microsoft Intune [enrollment guide](/mem/intune/fundamentals/deployment-guide-enrollment).
 Once enrolled and configured, create a [device-based Conditional Access policy](/mem/intune/protect/create-conditional-access-intune) to create sign-in conditions unique to your organization's device usage scenarios.